mrismanaziz/Reforestation/README.md

-## Yesterday I confused the words "jacuzzi" and "yakuza".
-Now I'm in hot water with the Japanese mafia.
+## A butcher accidentally backed into his meat grinder and got a little behind in his work that day.